decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - Scalars will be serialized using `I2OSP` with a constant output length defined by a particular ciphersuite.
 - ASCII strings will be transformed into octet strings using UTF-8 encoding.

-Variable length octet strings, will be prepended with a value representing the length of their binary representation in the form of the number of bytes.
-This length must be encoded to octets using I2OSP with output length of 8 bytes.
-The combined value (encoded value + length prefix) binary representation is then encoded as a single octet string.
-For example, the string `0x14d` will be encoded as `0x0000000000000002014d`.
-If the length of the octet string is larger than 2^64 - 1, the octet string must be rejected.
-Similarly, ASCII strings, after encoded to octets (using utf8), will also be appended with the length of their octet-string representation.
+Variable-length octet strings will be prepended with an integer value representing the number of bytes in the string.
+This length is encoded to octets using `I2OSP` with an output length of 8 bytes.
+For example, the octet string `0x14d` is encoded as `0x0000000000000002014d`.
+If the length of the octet string exceeds `2^64 - 1`, the octet string must be rejected.
+ASCII strings are also encoded using this process by first converting to an octet string.

 Constant-length octet strings, including domain separation tags and the ciphersuite ID, will be encoded directly without prefixing with the length.